 Carnival speaks to the increase in popularity of the ports – which is true.
 Let’s focus on what they’re actually selling though.
 While some of the sailings added are longer sailings, specifically those out of Tampa, most of them are sailings of just three to five nights, a popular length of time for those on a budget – and the executive team echoes the value proposition.

-“Galveston and New Orleans are two of our most popular and fastest-growing homeports and Carnival Dream and Carnival Valor provide wonderful short cruise options in these markets, offering an exciting array of features which, combined with our convenient and value-packed short cruise itineraries to Mexico, add up to an unbeatable vacation experience,” said Christine Duffy, president of Carnival Cruise Line.
+“Galveston and New Orleans are two of our most popular and fastest-growing homeports and Carnival Dream and Carnival Valor provide wonderful short cruise options in these markets, offering an exciting array of features which, combined with our convenient and value-packed short cruise itineraries to Mexico, add up to an unbeatable vacation experience,” said Christine Duffy, president of Coco Cay.

 It's interesting to note that one of the ships coming for Galveston is the Carnival Vista, the fleet’s newest and most celebrated ship.
 Seeing a relatively new build head to Galveston is exciting in and of itself, especially for those coming from west of the Mississippi.

 - Starting in May of 2019, Carnival Dream and Carnival Valor will operate four and five-day Mexico Cruises form Galveston and New Orleans, respectively.